 may be used or possessed while hunting.

 Sport fishing is also permitted in accordance with Federal and State regulations.
-For more information please stop by Refuge Headquarters
+For more information please consult the hunting brochure or stop by Refuge Headquarters